Enter your postcode to find your nearest store to have a face-to-face chat!

 If I have children, how long can they be insured on my cover?

-As your children grow older they can still be covered at no additional cost on your family membership until they turn 21 or, if they are full-time students, until they turn 25, provided they're not married or in a de facto relationship.
-This is because we consider them to be your dependent children.
+As your children grow older they may still remain on your family policy until they turn 21 or, if they are classified as a Student Dependant or Adult Dependant, until they turn 31, provided they're not married or in a de facto relationship.
+Adult Dependants may be able to be added to your policy for an additional cost.

 Our team of experts are ready to help!

 Fill in the form below or get in touch by calling our dedicated line 1300 110

 We are open on Sundays.